 Finally, we’ve come to the end of our Spring /Easter Celebration projects you can make for your dog.
 Because dogs love to celebrate with us, no matter the occasion.
 We’ve grown a real grass Easter Basket and made some sweet carob treats.
 Now, how about something no spring celebration would be complete without?
-On to Project 3…
+Get ready to make some naturally dyed Easter Eggs!

 Naturally-Dyed Easter Eggs